openstack-titanium-community/Compute/README.md

 ###Requirements

-One node with Chef Server 0.10.0 or higher required.
-Three nodes with Linux environment, these will be used to deploy the recipes for cookbook OpenStack compute.
+Chef Server 0.10.0 or higher required.
 One node with chef-client installed with the chef repository and local cookbooks.
+Four nodes are required with a Linux environment, three nodes will be used to deploy the recipes for cookbook OpenStack compute in a 3 node cluster. while 1 node will have all dependant openstack services installed and configured.

 ###Dependencies

-The following dependencies are required for cookbook OpenStack compute.
+The following dependencies are required for cookbook OpenStack compute:

 * openstack common
 * openstack identity